 The school is extensively involved in local, state, and national human service issues through individual faculty research and community intervention programs.
 In addition, the school has made commitments in the area of chemical dependency research and practice through the Center for Alcohol and Other Drug Studies and policy research and intervention through the Social Policy Institute.

 General Admission Requirements

 All applicants must file two separate applications: one to the Office of Enrollment Services to include transcripts, GRE scores, and English language scores if applicable, and one to the School of Social Work.
 The School of Social Work will not consider any applicant who has not filed both required applications.
-Specific university admission requirements and procedures are outlined in Part Two of this bulletin.
+Specific university admission requirements and procedures are outlined in Admission and Registration .
 Specific School of Social Work requirements and procedures are outlined in the admissions packet as well as on the School of Social Work website at http://socialwork.sdsu.edu.

 Please be advised that the school does not accept life/work experience in lieu of any course requirements.
 The school does not accept transfer credit based on life/work experience.
 Students will have to retake any courses for which life/work experience was counted.

 In addition to the regular application material, the university requires all applicants to take the Graduate Record Examination for admission.
 Scores must be reported to both the university and the School of Social Work.
 Applicants will not be reviewed by the school unless GRE scores are on file.
 Applicants must have taken and successfully passed one course in statistics and a liberal arts foundation at the undergraduate or graduate level.